-The versions differ from each other by the interface capabilities: The IC is comes with a variety of interface capacitances, enabling connections to a variety of external antennas, or to be operated contact based only. - The TOE is also delivered in various configurations, achieved by means of blocking by the customer and/or depending on the customer order. - All configurations and resulting derivatives generated out of the mask sets described as above. - · All according firmware and - Optional software in various combinations as ordered. - All configurations of any individual TOE product.
+The versions differ from each other by the interface capabilities: The IC comes with a variety of interface capacitances, enabling connections to a variety of external antennas, or to be operated contact based only. - The TOE is also delivered in various configurations, achieved by means of blocking by the customer and/or depending on the customer order. - All configurations and resulting derivatives generated out of the mask sets described as above. - The according equal firmware on all derivatives, and with or without - Optional equal software in various combinations as ordered for all TOE derivatives. - All configurations of any individual TOE product. - User's guidance documentation including hardware, software, Flash Loader, secure coding, and other reference manuals.